List of nuclear power accidents by country: Overview

 The world's worst nuclear accident has been the 1986 Chernobyl disaster in the Soviet Union, one of two accidents that has been rated as a level 7 (the highest) event on the International Nuclear Event Scale.
 Note that the Chernobyl disaster may have scored an 8 or 9, if the scale continued.
 The accident occurred at the Chernobyl Nuclear Power Plant after an unsafe systems test led to a series of steam explosions that destroyed reactor number four.
 The plume spread in the near distance primarily over Belarus and after that covered extensive portions of Europe with traces of radioactivity, leaving reindeer in Northern Europe and sheep in portions of England unfit for human consumption.
 A 30 km "Zone of alienation" has been formed around the reactor.

-At least 57 accidents and severe incidents have occurred since the Chernobyl disaster, and over 56 severe incidents have occurred in the USA.
-Relatively few accidents have involved fatalities, with roughly 74 casualties being attributed to accidents and half of these were those involved in the Chernobyl nuclear disaster.
+Transparency

+China doesn't deliver very much useful information about the incidents of its fast growing NPP fleet.
+The same problem exists with Russia, after Glasnost-transparency again under Vladimir Putin.

 Belgium

 This list is incomplete but there are no known fatalities in Belgium.
-See the Laka Foundation's list of recent nuclear and radiological incidents in Belgium from which this table is (partially derived).
+See the Laka Foundation's list of recent nuclear and radiological incidents in Belgium from which this table is (partially) derived.